Why Should I Attend the Forum?

 We particularly encourage participation of government representatives from the sectors which gain the most benefit from investing in nutritious, locally-sourced school meal programs: Education, Agriculture, Finance, Health, Industry and Trade, and Planning.
 Government representatives will benefit from plenary programs designed specifically to help them in their task of building durable, nutritious national programs; workshops to build understanding, introduce tools and approaches, and develop capacity; networking opportunities with technical experts, donors, private sector players, and representatives of other countries; and the chance to hold regional and bilateral meetings throughout the Forum.

 The Forum helps to facilitate healthy and sustainable relationships between national governments operating school meal programs and the private sector.
 Multinational, regional, and national companies of all sizes are welcome to attend.
 The Forum offers opportunities to exhibit your services and products at a dedicated booth in the Market Place as well as to participate in workshops and sessions designed to facilitate greater communication and exchange of ideas between the public and private sector actors directly concerned with school meal programs and related matters.

 International organizations have the opportunity to interact with a broad range of partner governments in one place at the Forum, and to connect with other partner organizations and institutions involved in school meal programs and related matters.
 The Forum provides the space and time for meetings, networking, and planning with government representatives and other important partners.

 NGOs & Academic Institutions

-Non-governmental, nonprofit, and academic organizations are able to connect with existing stakeholders involved in school meal programs and related matters and to forge new relationships with governments, businesses and other NGOs.
-The plenary sessions and workshops feature cutting-edge innovations and news in the global school meals landscape- a one-stop shop to get the latest resources and news you need.
+Non-governmental, nonprofit, and academic organizations are able to connect with existing stakeholders involved in school meal programs and related matters and to forge new relationships.
+The plenary sessions and workshops feature innovations and news in the global school meals landscape- a one-stop shop to get the latest resources and news you need.